purarue/scramble-history/README.md

 Can also be used in combination with `--query drop:` and `--query limit:` to only graph a portion of your history.
 For example to graph a rolling `ao12` from some time ago:

-`scramble_history merge -q 'event_description==3x3 CFOP' -q drop:750 -q limit:12 -g event_description -G --graph-opt kitty-print`
+`scramble_history merge -q 'event_description==3x3 CFOP' -q drop:750 -q limit:12 --no-reverse -g event_description -G --graph-opt kitty-print`

 <img src="https://github.com/seanbreckenridge/scramble-history/blob/master/.github/ao12.png?raw=true" height=300>

 Can provide the `annotate` options if you want to add some of the text onto the graph:

-`scramble_history merge -q 'event_description==4x4' -q 'first:5' -G --graph-opt annotate --graph-opt annotate-average`
+`scramble_history merge -q 'event_description==4x4' -q 'last:5' -G --no-reverse --graph-opt annotate --graph-opt annotate-average`

 <img src="https://github.com/seanbreckenridge/scramble-history/blob/master/.github/annotated.png?raw=true" height=300>